Introduction

 Final Thoughts

-For ecommerce teams and agencies, this list functions as a practical swipe file of repeatable UX and merchandising patterns that can be adapted to improve conversion, reduce returns friction, and support long-term retention in competitive fashion markets.
+For ecommerce teams and agencies, this list is useful as a working reference.
+The patterns are repeatable.
+They can be adapted to improve conversion, reduce return friction, and make repeat purchase behavior more likely in a competitive fashion market.